Host a Workshop Tailored to Your Needs

 This course can be provided at varying levels of detail to support a session length of 2 or more hours.
 A length of 4 or more hours is ideal to allow for sufficient time to cover concepts, review videos, and practice in real-time.
 This session is appropriate for a range of EI providers, including SLPs, educators, paraeducators, and ABA professionals.

 Behavior Communicates!
-Shaping Non-Symbolic Communication Behaviors on the Road to Language (for Professionals)
+Shaping Non-Symbolic Communication Behaviors on the Road to Language (for Caregivers & Professionals)

 Emerging communicators of all ages often present with unconventional communication signals and “challenging behaviors” as they struggle to develop a way to express themselves.
 Although behavior modification approaches may be successful to reduce or eliminate the surface behavior, the underlying communication need is often left unsuccessfully addressed, giving rise to re-emergence of old behaviors or emergence of new behaviors.
 Non-symbolic communication signals can be identified and shaped into more conventional forms through the scaffolding process as individuals work toward establishing language, making it possible for non-symbolic communicators to become more effective and reducing frustration and challenging behaviors.
 This workshop explores assessment and intervention strategies to support communication partners in shaping the non-symbolic communication signals of the most impacted communicators, increasing overall communicative success and decreasing challenging behaviors.
 Session topics will include the use of “aided language modeling” using symbol-based augmentative and alternative communication (AAC) systems and non-symbol based AAC systems.